yegor256/blog/_posts/2016/jan/2016-01-05-how-to-punish-employees.md

 You communicate with the guilty employee, but you don't talk about his results.
 You discuss his uncle's wedding, his snowboarding weekend, his new bicycle, etc. But you don't ask about the migration to PostgreSQL he has been working on for the last three weeks.
-You are **not interested**.
+You are _not interested_.
 This is a perfect method for demonstrating that you don't see him as a valuable team member anymore.
 The [team]({% pst 2016/feb/2016-02-18-holacracy-autocracy %}) doesn't need his results.
 The team can live without them.
 You will see how soon he realizes who the boss is and what it means when the boss is not happy!

-{% quote Obviously, the best desk is the one at which nobody can see your monitor %}
+{% quote Obviously, the best desk is the one at which nobody can see your monitor. %}

 **A Bad Office Spot Is a Great De-Motivator**.
 This is a classic instrument of punishment: The worst desks go to